eda-ricercatore/admin-notes/skill-set/higher-end-roles/comp-x-sw-dev.md

 	- Programming experience in Python, C/C++
 	- Practical knowledge of biology with the ability and desire to work alongside life scientists
 	- Microfabrication techniques experience (photolithography, micromachining, bonding processes, etc.)
++ Experience in CFD combustion or other reacting-flow simulations.
 + skill set:
 	- BLAH.
 + skill set: